 When Did The Trees Get So Big?

 As I drove through my neighborhood this morning, I noticed the trees that line the streets.
 When did these trees get so big?
 I thought to myself.
-A large portion of my time is spent looking ahead, whether it's looking at the road while driving my car, at the soccer field where my youngest daughter plays,… Continue reading When Did The Trees Get So Big?
+A large portion of my time is spent looking ahead — at the road while driving, at the soccer field where my youngest plays, or through the camera… Continue reading When Did The Trees Get So Big?

 Dear Diary, Why Was I So Pathetic?